windytan/redsea/README.md

 ```
 radio_command | redsea [OPTIONS]

--b, --input-bits       Input is ASCII bit stream (011010110...)
+-b, --input-bits       Input is an ASCII bit stream (011010110...).

 -e, --feed-through     Echo the input signal to stdout and print
-                       decoded groups to stderr
+                       decoded groups to stderr.

--E, --bler             Display average block error rate (percentage of blocks
+-E, --bler             Display the average block error rate, or the
-                       that had errors)
+                       percentage of blocks that had errors before
+                       error correction was applied.
+Averaged over
+                       the last 12 groups.
+For hex input, this is
+                       the percentage of missed blocks.

--f, --file FILENAME    Use an audio file as input
+-f, --file FILENAME    Use an audio file as input.
+All formats
+                       readable by libsndfile should work.

--h, --input-hex        Input is hex groups in the RDS Spy format
+-h, --input-hex        The input is in the RDS Spy hex format.

 -l, --loctable DIR     Load TMC location table from a directory in TMC
-                       Exchange format
+                       Exchange format.

 -p, --show-partial     Display PS and RadioText before completely
-                       received (as partial_ps, partial_radiotext)
+                       received (as partial_ps, partial_radiotext).

--r, --samplerate RATE  Set input sample frequency - will resample
+-r, --samplerate RATE  Set input sample frequency.
+Will resample
-                       (slow) if this differs from 171000 Hz
+                       (slow) if this differs from 171000 Hz.

 -t, --timestamp FORMAT Add time of decoding to JSON groups, see
                        man strftime for formatting options (or
-                       try "%c")
+                       try "%c").

--u, --rbds             Use RBDS (North American) program types
+-u, --rbds             Use RBDS (North American) program types.

--v, --version          Print version
+-v, --version          Print version string.

--x, --output-hex       Output is hex groups in the RDS Spy format
+-x, --output-hex       Output is hex groups in the RDS Spy format.
 ```

 ## Tips for output formatting